Bakhtiar Rana: Family

 Rana had two sons and one daughter.
 Both his sons, Ghaziuddin Rana and Salahuddin Rana, joined the Pakistan Army and rose to the ranks of Major General and Brigadier respectively.
 His younger son, Maj.
 Gen. Ghazi-ud-din Rana, also served as his Aide-de-camp.
 Lt.
 Gen. Bakhtiar Rana's sister, Begum Akhtar Sultan, was married to Amir Habibullah Khan Saadi and his daughter, Talat, was married to the grandson of Chaudhry Niaz Ali Khan.

 Death

-Rana died in Lahore, Pakistan, in 4:30 pm 10 February 1998.
+Rana died in Lahore, Pakistan, at 4:30 pm on 10 February 1998.